matomo-org/developer-documentation/docs/5.x/writing-a-record-builder.md

 ```

 Note that each of these settings can also be overridden for specific records by setting the relevant property
-on `Record`s in your `getRecordMetadata()` method.
+on `Record` instances in your `getRecordMetadata()` method.

 ### Step five: if your RecordBuilder is parameterized, implement the relevant event

 If your `RecordBuilder` is not parameterized then there's nothing else to do.
 You're done and Matomo will detect and use it.

-If it is parameterized, then there's still one thing to do.
+If it is parameterized, then there's still one thing left to do.
 Matomo will not be able to automatically create a `RecordBuilder`
 that takes parameters, so it must be added manually in the `Archiver.addRecordBuilders` event like so:

 ```